lucasXiaofan/kg-note/README.md

 3. Press `Ctrl+Shift+Y` or click the extension icon to open the popup.
 4. The title, URL, and summary of the page will be pre-filled in the note area.
 5. Add your notes below the title.
-6. Click "Save Note" or press `Enter` to save the note.
+6. Click "Save Note" or press `Enter` to save the note and close the popup.
 7. Click "View Notes" to see all your saved notes.
 8. Click "Export Notes" to save all your notes to a single Markdown file.